GreatApo/BC250_ESP32_ATX_PSU/README.md

 If the ESP32 board has no onboard USB-to-serial interface, an Arduino Nano can be used as the programming adapter.
 See [Using an Arduino Nano as a USB-to-TTL adapter to program the ESP32](Arduino%20Nano%20as%20USB-to-TTL%20adapter%20to%20program%20ESP32.md) for the tested wiring, Arduino IDE procedure, bootloader-button sequence, and 3.3 V/5 V serial-level warning.

+The WebUI is stored separately in LittleFS, so both the sketch and the `BC250_ESP32_ATX_PSU/data` directory must be uploaded.

-Before proceeding, install the `arduino-littlefs-upload` plugin in Arduino IDE:
+Before proceeding, install the [`arduino-littlefs-upload`](https://github.com/earlephilhower/arduino-littlefs-upload/releases/latest) plugin for Arduino IDE 2:

-1. Download the vsix file from [https://github.com/earlephilhower/arduino-littlefs-upload/releases/latest](https://github.com/earlephilhower/arduino-littlefs-upload/releases/latest)
+1. Download the latest `.vsix` release.
-2. Copy it in `~/.arduinoIDE/plugins/` on Mac/Linux or `%userprofile%\.arduinoIDE\plugins\` on Windows
+2. Copy it to `~/.arduinoIDE/plugins/` on macOS/Linux or `%USERPROFILE%\.arduinoIDE\plugins\` on Windows.
+3. Restart Arduino IDE.

-Then the actual flash process:
+Then flash the project:

 1. Open `BC250_ESP32_ATX_PSU/BC250_ESP32_ATX_PSU.ino` in Arduino IDE
 2. Select `board` > `Select other board and port` > `ESP32 Dev Module` and click `yes` in the notification to install
 3. Select `Tools` > `Partition Scheme` > `No OTA (2MB APP/2MB SPIFFS)` (required due to the program size and WebUI filesystem)